 When you write a blog post, you want to offer valuable content to your audience.

-In order to do so, after figuring out the idea of what your blog post will be about, is to figure out what point of view to take on the matter.
-In order to have a good blog post structure, you need to map out the main ideas to highlight and discuss in your content piece.
+In order to do so, after figuring out the idea of what your blog post will be about, you must figure out what point of view to take on the matter.
+In order to have a good blog post structure, you need to map out the main ideas to highlight and discuss in your content.
 Think about what your audience wants to read on this subject.
 Always, always start with your audience in mind.
 After all, your audience is the force that drives the success of your blog, including providing other people with a link to your blog.

 Just like a good DJ, you need to figure out who your crowd is.
-It will tell you a lot about what you should write that will be of interest.
+It will tell you a lot about what you should write and what will be of interest.

 Your next task is to go online and do your homework and do some keyword research for writing blog posts and improving search rankings.

 Is there still something new you can add to the type of post your keywords fit into?
 Do you have a new perspective on the matter?

 These are two of the most important questions to answer before figuring out how to structure a good blog post.

-A great free tool, that I am sure many of you know about is Neil Patel’s Ubersuggest.
-As a content marketer, you should bookmark it and thank me later.
+A great free tool, that I am sure many of you know about, is Neil Patel’s Ubersuggest.
+As a content marketer, you should bookmark it.
+Thank me later!

-Ubersuggest is perfect for doing your keyword research and seeing what content ranks on Google for the keywords you had in mind.
+Ubersuggest is perfect for doing your keyword research and seeing what content comes up in search rankings on Google for the keywords you had in mind.
 Not to mention the SEO difficulty and average monthly searches or backlinks.
-You basically have all the intel you need to target the right keywords based on how competitive you blog is in search engine rankings.
+You basically have all the intel you need to target the right keywords, based on how competitive your blog is in search algorithms.

 If you want a more advanced tool, check out the tool that I use, SEMrush.

-First steps on how to structure a good blog post
+First steps on how to structure a blog post

-Now that you have done the groundwork, let’s dig deeper into what the structure of a good blog post looks like.
+Now that you have done the groundwork, let’s dig deeper into the process of creating a strong structure of a good blog post.